MicrosoftLearning/AZ-700-Designing-and-Implementing-Microsoft-Azure-Networking-Solutions/Instructions/Exercises/M02-Unit 3 create and configure a virtual network gateway.md

-## Connect CoreServicesVnet to ManufacturingVnet
+## Task 7: Connect CoreServicesVnet to ManufacturingVnet

 1. In **Search resources, services, and docs (G+/)**, enter **Virtual network gateway**, and then select **Virtual network gateways** from the results.